ricmunrom/ricmunrom/README.md

 ## Background

-Economics graduate from ITAM with honors (GPA 9.1/10).
-Undergraduate thesis estimated price elasticity of alcohol and tobacco consumption in Mexico using probit models and OLS regression on national survey data.
+Economist from ITAM with honors (GPA 9.1/10).
+Undergraduate thesis estimated cross-price elasticities of alcohol, tobacco and marijuana consumption in Mexico using probit models and OLS regression on national survey data.

 ## Contact